 Reconnecting with nature, returning to the playfulness of our youth, and innovation are part of our core values here at Mother Dirt.
-In celebration of Father's Day, we've partnered with with the wonderful team at BIRTHFIT to give you some fun activities to do with your family, that do not involve a screen, and will reconnect you with nature, each other, and your sense of discovery and play.
+We partnered with with the wonderful team at BIRTHFIT to give you some fun activities to do with your family, that do not involve a screen, and will reconnect you with nature, each other, and your sense of discovery and play.

 Lots of parents are concerned about screen time for their kids, but they also aren't sure what to do without it.
 Early on, TVs, iPads, computers, and phones became in-house babysitters.
 Children can be mesmerized and engrossed by moving pictures, and can even be aggressive if we try to move their attention elsewhere.
 Research isn't exactly conclusive about damaging effects of screen time, but there are plenty of studies pointing toward its ill-effects.

 BIRTHFIT Mamas spend time finding ways to engage their children in activities that create a connection with the outside world.
 Here are some suggestions for playtime that don't involve a screen.